WallarooLabs/wally/intro.md

 ## Supported development environments

-It is currently possible to develop Wallaroo applications on MacOS or Linux.
-This guide has installation instructions for MacOS and Ubuntu Linux.
+It is currently possible to develop Wallaroo applications on MacOS, Linux or Windows.
+This guide has installation instructions for MacOS, Ubuntu Linux, and Windows 10 Pro via Bash/WSL.
 It's assumed if you are using a different Linux distribution that you are able to translate the Ubuntu instructions to your distribution of choice.
 ## What to Expect

 This document is organized into a number of sections.
 We recommend that you start in a linear fashion through this book.
 To that end, please consider reading in order: